 - Head to Barcelona in low season.
 December is a great time!

 - Stay away from cruise travel, the port is said to be one of the most polluted in Europe

 - Avoid Airbnb*, book a room in a hotel instead

 - Stay longer than a day

-* We love Airbnb and have used it all around the world but there are some cities I won’t because of the impact it has on local people.
+* We love self-contained apartments and have used them all around the world but there are some cities I won’t because of the impact it has on local people.
 Too many businesses ‘buy to rent’ which forces locals out of their homes and communities.

 Save for later

 Since the temperatures are balmy, there are many fun things to do in Barcelona at night which don’t stop when the sun drops.
 From indoor activities to free attractions, top Barcelona things to see and interesting events in the city.
 Tell me in the comments below, what did you do in Barcelona at night?